neoforged/Documentation/docs/datastorage/valueio.md

 Value I/O for [NBTs][nbt] is handled via `TagValueOutput` and `TagValueInput`.

-A `TagValueOutput` can be created via `createWithContext` or `createWithoutContext`, `createWithContext` means that the output has access to the `HolderLookup.Provider`, which provides the datapack entries, while `createWithoutContext` does not provide any datapack access.
+A `TagValueOutput` can be created via `createWithContext` or `createWithoutContext`, `createWithContext` means that the output has access to the `HolderLookup.Provider`, which provides the all registries entries (static and datapack), while `createWithoutContext` does not provide any datapack access.
 Vanilla only uses `createWithContext`.
 Once the `ValueOutput` has been used, the `CompoundTag` can be retrieved via `TagValueOutput#buildResult`.
 A `TagValueInput`, on the other hand, can be created via `create`, taking in the `HolderLookup.Provider` and the `CompoundTag` the input is accessing.

 Both value I/Os also take in a `ProblemReporter`.
 The `ProblemReporter` is used to collect all internal errors during the read/write process.
 Currently, this only tracks `Codec` errors.
 How the errors are handled is up to the modder.
 Vanilla implementations throw if the `ProblemReporter` is not empty.